cmu-llms-class/cmu-llm-class-website-2023/homework3.md

 `Homework 3 - Code` contains an autograder that will grade your code with the same unit tests provided in the homework.
 We will be evaluating code in Section 4 of the assignment through the autograder in Gradescope, but you should submit all the code that you used to complete the assignment.
-The results of these tests will not be made visible until grades are released.

-Please submit the following files, with these **exact filenames**.
+For the autograder unit tests, please submit the following files on Gradescope with these **exact filenames**.
 Do not place your files in a directory, as the tests will not run properly.
 - `cleaning.py`
+- `tokenization.py`

+We will also be manually grading and inspecting other parts of your code.
+To make manual grading possible, please submit the following:
+- `model.py` (if using your HW2 code, include the implementation of your model)
+- `config.yaml` (if using your HW2 code, include the config file to load your model)
 - `generate.py`
-- `tokenization.py`
+- `test_other.py` (your custom test cases for Q3.3.4)
 - `other_scripts.zip` (please zip all other scripts you used, with a README indicating which scripts correspond to each question.)

 Since Gradescope has a 100MB size limit, we will submit model checkpoints and code through Canvas: `Homework 3 - Model Checkpoints and Data`.
 Please submit these files to Canvas, with these exact filenames: